Date: Jan 09, 2019

 * Several developments have occurred since this article was published.
 To read about them, see, Regulation of Food-Contact Materials in Latin America (Part 1).

-* Catherine R. Nielsen and Mitzi Ng Clark are Partners, and Karmina Caragan is an Associate in Keller and Heckman’s Washington, DC office.
+* Catherine R. Nielsen and Mitzi Ng Clark are Partners in Keller and Heckman’s Washington, DC office.
 See www.khlaw.com.

 See Keller and Heckman llp, Food Packaging Regulations in Latin America: Moving Towards Harmonization, PackagingLaw.com (Apr.
 16, 2014), http://www.packaginglaw.com/special-focus/food-packaging-regulations-latin-america-moving-towards-harmonization.